Mount Saint Michael

-Mount Saint Michael (known colloquially as "The Mount") is a former seminary, school, farm and retreat for the Jesuit order of the Roman Catholic Church in Spokane, Washington.
-It was later sold to Congregation of Mary Immaculate Queen (CMRI), a sedevacantist traditionalist Catholic religious congregation.
+Mount Saint Michael (known colloquially as The Mount) is a former seminary, school, farm and retreat center in Spokane, Washington, for the Jesuits.
+It was later sold to the Congregation of Mary Immaculate Queen (CMRI), a sedevacantist religious congregation.

-It serves as the home of Saint Michael's Academy and as a parish center for Sedevacanists in the Spokane area.
+It serves as the home of Saint Michael's Academy and as a parish center for sedevacantists in the Spokane area.
 It is staffed by the priests, brothers and sisters of the Congregation of Mary Immaculate Queen.
 The main building serves as the motherhouse for the sisters.
 The rectory for the priests and brothers is also located on the property in a separate building.

 Mount Saint Michael is listed on the National Register of Historic Places by the National Park Service.